 After a long-winded legal battle with Chris Martin over the naming rights of his unborn child, Little Duck The Picklery was granted permission to keep its name and opened in 2017.
 It is, in essence, a giant middle class kitchen.
 Everything is served in, on, or around terracotta.
 The menu is on two blackboards, reading like a weekly shop in the Ottolenghi household.
 There are 36 ceramic jugs of all sizes hanging above the hob.
 It’s very much from the P. Franco (liberal, private) school of thought.
 The small plates are decent: some good things, some okay things and some extremely pickle-y things that will make you go a bit wide eyed.
 It’s an all day place so come for breakfast, lunch, dinner or, naturally, a pickling workshop.

 The kebab is a stalwart of British cuisine and Mangal Ocakbasi is a stalwart of the Kingsland Road.
 The koftes are lovely, the salads fresh, and the bread dangerously addictive.
 This is a place to have a good time and eat good food with good people (your friends, family and the staff).
 Oh, and it’s BYOB, so happy days.
-Also, they’ve pretty much got the best restaurant Twitter game in the business.
+Also, they pretty much had best restaurant Twitter game in the business.
 Check it out.

 Pizza by the slice isn’t really a thing in the UK.
 We don’t know why.
 Someone, somewhere, probably with a name beginning with G, decided that the only slice we’ll eat on the move here will be a steak one.
 It’s a shame because if there were more pizza by the slice places like Voodoo Rays around, then we would all be much, much happier.
 Slices are £4 a go for the most part and it’s a very satisfying large snack or small dinner if you need something quick.
 The King Tubby - also, incidentally our childhood nickname - is a favourite, with a killer combo of sausage, caramelised onion, kale, and other delicious stuff.
 If you really want to feed a family (yourself) go all out with a whole one.